wessenstam/NHT-EMEA/foundation-part-1/part1.rst

   Always use the latest available version of Foundation to image your cluster.

-Open https://10.21.22.37:9440 in your browser to access Prism.
+Open \https://10.21.**XYZ-OCTET**.32:9440 in your browser to access the shared Cluster using Prism.
 Log in with the following credentials:

 - **Username** - admin
 - **Password** - *<Instructor Provided>*